microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 To instantiate the DataObject, the Fluid Framework needs a corresponding factory.
 Since we're using the DataObject class, we'll also use the [DataObjectFactory][] which pairs with it.
-In this case we just need to provide it with a unique name ("dice-roller" in this case) and the class.
+In this case we just need to provide it with a unique name ("dice-roller" in this case) and the class constructor.
 The third and fourth parameters are not used:

 ```ts
 export const DiceRollerInstantiationFactory = new DataObjectFactory(